-The Pull Switch
+2. Pull Switch Is Broken

-A damaged switch will have chunks of plastic in the switch, signs of scorching or damaged wires.
+A damaged switch will have chunks of plastic in the switch, signs of scorching, or damaged wires.
 Switches screw into the side through a screw-on cap on the outside of the switch.
 The pull chain routes through the retaining cap.
 Unscrew the cap, and disconnect the electrical wires to replace the switch.

 Inspecting the wiring requires disconnecting the retaining screws that connect the fan to the mounting bracket in the ceiling and lowering the fan a few inches.
 You should see blue and black wires from the fan twisted onto the black wire from the main wiring.
 The colors of the fan wires may vary, so consult your installation manual to identify the proper colors.
 Pull the cover off of the light fixture to inspect the wiring near the switch and light sockets.
-Damaged wires will have melted sheathings or scorch marks.
+Look for signs of damage and make sure the wires are all connected.

-When the light goes out post-installation and you have verified the function of the bulbs, the pull switch and the wiring, the only possible cause is the light socket.
-Testing a light socket requires using a multimeter to verify that electrical signal is being received in the socket.
+When the light goes out post-installation and you've verified the function of the bulbs, pull switch, and wiring, another possible cause is the light socket.
+Testing a light socket requires using a multimeter to verify that an electrical signal is being received in the socket.
 Consult the owner's manual for the multimeter for proper testing procedures involving a light socket.
 You can also visually inspect the socket for charring or burn marks, which can indicate a short that requires professional repairs.